 The KrisFlyer UOB Credit Card offers a fast track option to achieve KrisFlyer Elite Silver status, with a minimum spend of $5,000 in the SIA Group category (Singapore Airlines, SilkAir, Scoot or the KrisShop) during your first card membership year.

-The offer runs for cards opened between now and 22nd April 2020.
+The offer runs for cards opened before 30th April 2021.

-Unfortunately KrisFlyer Elite Silver doesn’t really get you much, and offers no complimentary lounge access even when flying Singapore Airlines.
+Unfortunately as you can see KrisFlyer Elite Silver doesn’t really get you much, and offers no complimentary lounge access even when flying Singapore Airlines.

 Once again here UOB is, utterly confusingly, using a word with quite the opposite meaning to the one they presumably intended to use (we will give them the benefit of the doubt that they at least intend to be honest).